Blue Mountain Center

 Cell Phones & Internet

-Cell phones are not allowed at Blue Mountain Center during our Residency Program.
+Cell phones are not allowed at Blue Mountain Center during our Residency Program (for reflections on our Cell Phone policy by a former resident, go here).
 We have a phone booth with unlimited long distance calling and a small Internet center with one public computer and ethernet cables / adapters for getting personal laptops online.

 There is no Wi-Fi at Blue Mountain Center.
 The phone booth and internet center are available 24 hours a day.
 Family members and loved ones may call our office phone (518-352-7391) at any time in the event of an emergency.
 Video calls can be made by request.